I feel like I am drowning in the gray.

 Instead of getting frustrated I could continue to hug my fussy baby and remind myself how lucky I am to hold him.

-Simple decisions that in the moment feel like they are unreachable behind a brick wall of required effort.
+Simple decisions, ones that when I’m in the moment feel unreachable.
+As if they were taunting me from behind a brick wall of required effort.

 For every failed opportunity to reach for the life I want, I have a precise and understandable reason for a “dark black” detour.

-Sometimes comfort food is a necessary celebration, a nap is needed after a sleepless night, a venting session releases tension that would vent elsewhere, Facebook can provide instant connection, complaining is justified, and frustration builds to a level that can’t be quelled and stepping away is the logical choice.
+Sometimes comfort food is a necessary celebration, a nap is needed after a sleepless night, a venting session releases tension that would explode elsewhere, Facebook can provide instant connection for my non-existent social life, complaining is justified, and frustration builds to a level that can’t be quelled so stepping away is the only logical choice.

 I understand that living the dream life every day is nearly impossible.
 Balance is what I should strive for.
 Strive for the white, but accept the gray.

-Accept that some days may veer off path, or completely back track, but know that those moments don’t justify the next moment, day, or week doing the same.
-Accept, regroup, and keep reaching despite knowing that perfection is futile.
+I need to accept that some days may veer off the path, or completely backtrack, but I need to remind myself that those moments don’t justify doing the same thing in the next moment, tomorrow, or all week.
+I need to accept, regroup, and keep reaching.
+Even if perfection is futile.

 If I am drowning in gray, I must find peace in the knowledge that at some point, I must have touched white.